abramhindle/ttwl-cli-saveedit/README.md

 Please keep the following in mind:

-- The editor has been getting ported over from the BL3 version for a little while now, and it feels reasonably complete, but keep in mind that there are probably a few rough edges still, and there may be some BL3 references still hanging about -- this project hasn't yet reached v1.0.0.
 - This app does not have any graphical interface.
 You must be on a commandline in order to use it.
 (A rudimentary web interface is available, though -- see below.)